23 Stunning Wildflower Centerpieces For Any Event

 Foxglove Fantasy

 Foxglove Fantasy uses these bell-shaped blooms to create a whimsical, fairy-tale feel.
 The tall stems naturally create different height levels, perfect for round tables where guests need to see each other.
-Just remember foxgloves are poisonous – keep them away from food and small children.
+One important note, though: foxgloves are poisonous, so keep them well away from food and small children.

 Violet Valley